 Kimberly Olsen is a teaching artist, arts administrator, director, arts-integration consultant, and certified special education teacher interested in sparking lifelong learning and growth through the arts.

 Currently, she is the Executive Director of NYC Arts in Education Roundtable.
-As leader of the organization, Kim works with a large network of NYC-based arts educators and cultural organizations to share resources, provide professional development, and advocate for arts education in schools and beyond.
+As leader of the organization, Kim works with a large network of NYC-based arts educators and cultural organizations to share resources, provide professional development, and advocates for arts education with local and state policymakers.
 In this role, she also produces the annual Face to Face Conference, the largest, most comprehensive arts in education conference in New York State.

 Kim has a Bachelors degree in Education and Theatre from SUNY Geneseo and an M.S.ED degree in Educational Theatre at City College of New York.